hydroffice/hyo2_qc/docs/user_manual_survey_bag_checks.rst

 **Check the tracking list**: Checks to ensure the validity of the tracking list.
 Checks the following:
     * For the presence of the Tracking List dataset and the VR Tracking List dataset (VR only)
     * Validity of the entries in the 'row' column
     * Validity of the entries in the 'col' column

+**Check GDAL Compatibility**: Checks to ensure that the surface is compatible with GDAL.
+Checks the following:
+    * Checks that that the grid does not have more than 10,000,000 refinement grids which will result in a GDAL error

 .. rubric:: Footnotes